fbpx

 Molecular profiling is the detection of specific genes, proteins, or other molecules in a tumor.
 This information helps confirm tumor diagnosis, inform treatment options, and predict prognosis.

 The most described genetic alteration is the loss of chromosome 22, normally involved in suppressing tumor growth.
 It is seen in approximately 50% of patients with mutations in the neurofibromatosis type 2 (NF-2) gene.
 Multiple meningiomas occur in 5–15% of patients, particularly those with NF-2.
 Meningiomas also frequently have extra copies of the platelet-derived growth factor (PDFGR) and epidermal growth factor receptors (EGFR), which may contribute to the growth of these tumors.
+New evidence shows that meningiomas with certain mutations (TERT and CDKN2A/B homozygous loss) are more aggressive and are Grade 3 meningiomas.
+Most meningiomas express SSTR2, a receptor found on the surface of meningioma cells.
+SSTR2 can be detected by DOTATATE-PET and is the target for some drug therapies.

 Content last reviewed: